-Trump heaps pressure on Fed, Fed chair Jerome Powell
+Trump heaps pressure on Fed and its chairman Powell to cut rates

 “We are competing with many countries that have a far lower interest rate, and we should be lower than them,” he added.

+The comments by Trump, who has repeatedly criticized the Federal Reserve’s policies, come as he seeks to downplay worries that a trade war between the United States and China could weigh on the U.S. economy and trigger a possible recession before the November 2020 presidential election.

+Minneapolis Federal Reserve Bank President Neel Kashkari, who does not have a vote on the Fed’s monetary policy committee this year but participates in policy discussions at the central bank, urged the Fed to use forward guidance as the global economy has slowed in an op-ed published in the Financial Times on Wednesday.

-Reporting by Makini Brice; Editing by Doina Chiacu
+Reporting by Makini Brice; Editing by Doina Chiacu and Chizu Nomiyama